-One of the main reasons I wanted to define it was because I have seen different terminology for abstract photography that didn’t quite satisfactorily fit with in my own thinking about this type of architectural photography nor exemplify its true essence and potential for me.
+I often pose this question to my students for discussion around why they take photos of interesting architecture, which are art forms themselves, and make them part of their own art.
+Is it like taking a photo of the Mona Lisa and calling it your art?
+One of the main reasons I wanted to define the concept of Archistract Art was to consider architectural photography in a different light but also because I have seen different terminology for abstract photography that didn’t quite satisfactorily fit with in my own thinking about this type of architectural photography nor exemplify its true essence and potential for me.
 I have taught students about this type of photography in practical terms in the field and have theorized about it at length.
 As I have talked about it more and more it struck me that I have been applying this concept against the backdrop of abstract art traditions and modern architecture all along with my own constellation of ideas.
 I now have a cohesive interpretation of what it means to practice archistract art as I envision it.
 Here is a table explaining the different tenets, theories and types of archistract art as a photographic discipline:

 Art does not always fit into nice little boxes because of it’s subjective nature, however it does fit nicely into historical contexts, traditions, and movements relatively well.
 I have included the works of great abstract artists for educational purposes and juxtaposed them against some of my own photos and theories.
 I have also included “the 7 elements of Art” that many are familiar with as artists and a “puzzle analogy” to offer a visual transition of the types of archistract art.
 I have used this type of analogy to relate the information to a common idea about how the sum of the parts can equal the whole (the actual physical building) but that the whole may look different as you are putting all the parts together bit by bit (your photographic vision of the building).
 While standing there in contemplative wonder about how you are going to photograph a beautiful building, you are faced with a puzzle to be solved based on your own photographic vision.
 You will also notice that the “Contextual Archistract” type and examples include long exposure photographs of architecture (e.g., clouds as an element of abstraction along with the architecture), multiple elements in a photograph where the main subject or visual focus is on architecture but it can also include subjects such as people (e.g., “ghosts”) or other buildings within the context of abstracted architecture.